tongwu-msft/azure-rest-api-specs/index.md

 ### Prerequisites

-Your [client application][AAD-Glossary-Client-Application] must make its identity configuration known to Azure AD before runtime by registering it in an [Azure AD tenant][AAD-Glossary-Tenant].
+Your [client application][AAD-Glossary-Client-Application] must make its identity configuration known to Azure AD before run-time by registering it in an [Azure AD tenant][AAD-Glossary-Tenant].
 Before you register your client with Azure AD, consider the following:

 * If you do not have an Azure AD tenant yet, see [How to get an Azure Active Directory tenant][AAD-Howto-Tenant].